maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 ### Comparing spatial distributions of the wavelet power between picture-based and video-based scenes

+To compare the spatial distributions of the wavelet power between picture-based and video-based scenes, we need to average data across the time interval between the scene start and button press.
+This information is stored in the protocol files, such as ‘RT_protocol_1_Text.xlsx’.
+The comparison process is three fold:

+1. The Python script ‘FORM_SUBJECT-SPECIFIC_ERSP_DATA_VIDEO.ipynb’ reads the preprocessed EEG data of each subject in three frequency bands (‘1_theta_Video.mat’, ‘1_alpha_Video.mat’, and ‘1_beta_Video.mat’) and their corresponding protocols (‘RT_protocol_1_Text.xlsx’).
+It then aggregates wavelet power over time and all scenes using the median value and combines the data of all subjects together.
+As a result, it returns three files: ‘ERSP_VIDEO_THETA.csv’, ‘ERSP_VIDEO_ALPHA.csv’, and ‘ERSP_VIDEO_BETA.csv’.
+Each file is a 2D array representing values of the wavelet power for a particular frequency band for 40 subjects and all EEG sensors.

+2. Similarly, the Python script ‘FORM_SUBJECT-SPECIFIC_ERSP_DATA_PICTURE.ipynb’ performs the same operations for the picture-based scenes and returns three files: ‘ERSP_TEXT_THETA.csv’, ‘ERSP_TEXT_ALPHA.csv’, and ‘ERSP_TEXT_BETA.csv’.
+Each file is a 2D array representing values of the wavelet power for a particular frequency band for 40 subjects and all EEG sensors.

+3. Subsequently, the Python script ‘COMPARE_ERSP_DATA_PICTURE_VS_VIDEO.ipynb’ loads the files ‘ERSP_VIDEO_THETA.csv’, ‘ERSP_VIDEO_ALPHA.csv’, and ‘ERSP_VIDEO_BETA.csv’, as well as ‘ERSP_TEXT_THETA.csv’, ‘ERSP_TEXT_ALPHA.csv’, and ‘ERSP_TEXT_BETA.csv’.
+It performs the comparison of wavelet power between the picture-based and video-based scenes using statistical tests and permutation-based correction for multiple comparisons.

 ### Comparing temporal evolution of the wavelet power between picture-based and video-based scenes

 ### Analysing behavioral responses and their correlation with brain signals